Jack Henry & Associates, Inc. (NASDAQ:JKHY) Expected to Announce Quarterly Sales of $436.61 Million

-Analysts expect Jack Henry & Associates, Inc. (NASDAQ:JKHY) to report $436.61 million in sales for the current quarter, Zacks Investment Research reports.
-Three analysts have made estimates for Jack Henry & Associates’ earnings, with the lowest sales estimate coming in at $427.00 million and the highest estimate coming in at $442.22 million.
-Jack Henry & Associates reported sales of $429.41 million during the same quarter last year, which indicates a positive year over year growth rate of 1.7%.
-The firm is expected to issue its next earnings results on Monday, May 3rd.
+Equities analysts predict that Jack Henry & Associates, Inc. (NASDAQ:JKHY) will report $436.61 million in sales for the current fiscal quarter, Zacks reports.
+Three analysts have provided estimates for Jack Henry & Associates’ earnings, with estimates ranging from $427.00 million to $442.22 million.
+Jack Henry & Associates reported sales of $429.41 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 1.7%.
+The firm is expected to announce its next quarterly earnings results on Monday, May 3rd.

-According to Zacks, analysts expect that Jack Henry & Associates will report full year sales of $1.75 billion for the current fiscal year, with estimates ranging from $1.72 billion to $1.77 billion.
-For the next fiscal year, analysts forecast that the company will post sales of $1.87 billion, with estimates ranging from $1.85 billion to $1.89 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that follow Jack Henry & Associates.
+According to Zacks, analysts expect that Jack Henry & Associates will report full-year sales of $1.75 billion for the current fiscal year, with estimates ranging from $1.72 billion to $1.77 billion.
+For the next year, analysts anticipate that the company will post sales of $1.87 billion, with estimates ranging from $1.85 billion to $1.89 billion.
+Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for Jack Henry & Associates.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 25th.
-Stockholders of record on Monday, March 8th were paid a $0.46 dividend.
-This is a boost from Jack Henry & Associates’s previous quarterly dividend of $0.43.
-This represents a $1.84 annualized dividend and a dividend yield of 1.16%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, March 25th.
+Shareholders of record on Monday, March 8th were paid a $0.46 dividend.
+This is a positive change from Jack Henry & Associates’s previous quarterly dividend of $0.43.
 The ex-dividend date of this dividend was Friday, March 5th.
-Jack Henry & Associates’s dividend payout ratio (DPR) is presently 47.67%.
+This represents a $1.84 annualized dividend and a yield of 1.12%.
+Jack Henry & Associates’s dividend payout ratio is presently 47.67%.

+A number of large investors have recently added to or reduced their stakes in the business.
+Bank of New York Mellon Corp lifted its stake in Jack Henry & Associates by 10.5% in the fourth quarter.
+Bank of New York Mellon Corp now owns 1,269,252 shares of the technology company’s stock valued at $205,607,000 after buying an additional 120,130 shares during the period.
+Sarasin & Partners LLP lifted its stake in Jack Henry & Associates by 29.5% in the fourth quarter.
+Sarasin & Partners LLP now owns 1,021,531 shares of the technology company’s stock valued at $165,478,000 after buying an additional 232,816 shares during the period.
+UBS Asset Management Americas Inc. raised its position in shares of Jack Henry & Associates by 5.9% during the fourth quarter.
+UBS Asset Management Americas Inc. now owns 569,900 shares of the technology company’s stock worth $92,318,000 after purchasing an additional 31,953 shares during the period.
+Alliancebernstein L.P. raised its position in shares of Jack Henry & Associates by 9.9% during the fourth quarter.
+Alliancebernstein L.P. now owns 437,169 shares of the technology company’s stock worth $70,817,000 after purchasing an additional 39,556 shares during the period.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich raised its position in shares of Jack Henry & Associates by 6.9% during the fourth quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 416,939 shares of the technology company’s stock worth $67,540,000 after purchasing an additional 26,790 shares during the period.
+88.81% of the stock is currently owned by hedge funds and other institutional investors.

 Jack Henry & Associates, Inc provides technology solutions and payment processing services primarily for financial services organizations in the United States.
 The company offers information and transaction processing solutions for banks ranging from community to multi-billion-dollar asset institutions under the Jack Henry Banking brand; core data processing solutions for various credit unions under the Symitar brand; and specialized financial performance, imaging and payments processing, information security and risk management, retail delivery, and online and mobile solutions to financial institutions and corporate entities under the ProfitStars brand.